henryperkins/docs/documentation/file_handlers.py.md

 ## Summary

-This file handles various operations related to extracting code structures, validating AI responses, fetching documentation from Azure OpenAI, and processing files for documentation generation.
-It includes asynchronous functions to manage network requests and file operations efficiently.
+This file provides utility functions for handling and processing code files.
+It includes functions for extracting code structure, backing up and writing new content, validating AI-generated responses, fetching documentation via the Azure OpenAI API, and processing files to generate documentation.
+It also includes tools for error handling and managing concurrency during API requests.

 ## Recent Changes

-- Added comprehensive asynchronous functions for handling file backup and writing operations.
-- Implemented a new function to fetch documentation using Azure OpenAI API.
-- Enhanced the extract_code_structure function with additional language support.
-- Refactored the validate_ai_response function to include reformatting capabilities.
+- Added concurrency management to API requests.
+- Refined error handling methodology.
+- Enhanced functionality by incorporating asynchronous operations in file processing.

 # Code Structure